Uzbekistan: Ice Hockey

+Tennis

 Tennis is a very popular sport in Uzbekistan, especially after Uzbekistan's sovereignty in 1991.
 Uzbekistan has its own Tennis Federation called the "UTF" (Uzbekistan Tennis Federation), created in 2002.
 Uzbekistan also hosts an International WTA tennis tournament, the "Tashkent Open", held in Uzbekistan's capital city.
 This tournament has been held since 1999, and is played on outdoor hard courts.
 The most notable active players from Uzbekistan are Denis Istomin and Akgul Amanmuradova.

+Chess

 Chess is quite popular in Uzbekistan.
 The country boasts Rustam Kasimdzhanov, who was the FIDE World Chess Champion in 2004, and many junior players like Nodirbek Abdusattorov, the 2021 World Rapid Chess Champion.
-The Uzbek team - consisting of GM Nodirbek Abdusattorov, GM Nodirbek Yakubboev, GM Javokhir Sindarov, GM Shamsiddin Vokhidov and GM Jahongir Vakhidov won gold at the 44th Chess Olympiad in Chennai.
+The Uzbek team – consisting of GM Nodirbek Abdusattorov, GM Nodirbek Yakubboev, GM Javokhir Sindarov, GM Shamsiddin Vokhidov and GM Jahongir Vakhidov won gold at the 44th Chess Olympiad in Chennai.